kali/kali.github.io/_posts/2016-02-08-Hashes-to-hashes.md

 Well, reality is a bit different.
 First of all there is the capacity management issue.
 To keep doing its work fast, a HashMap has to waste some space.
-Rust HashMap maintains at least 10% of empty space in it.
+Rust HashMap needs at least 10% of empty space in it.
 If it get above this mark, it reallocates itself doubling its size.
 So depending on when the
 reallocation happens, we may need to multiply the theoretical data size by